joone-org/SentioNova/curriculum/9798851707100/README.md

 #### Subject and Setting
 Start with a subject positioned within a setting, use collective nouns if needed ("herd" instead of "3"), and be specific ('sunset' differs from 'dusk') about characteristics and actions.
-> *Example: "/imagine A flock of vibrant, scarlet macaws, squawking and preening, in a lush Amazonian rainforest at dawn"*
+> Example: "*/imagine a flock of macaws, with wide wingspans, flying over the rainforest*"

 <br>